joojn1122/Advanced-Mixins/README.md

 I hope you understood everything, if not you can contact me on discord `joojn#5485` or open issue request.

-I'll make youtube video for setup in the future.
+I'll make YouTube video for setup in the future.

 **Also, any help is appreciated, so you can create a pull request.**